鶹Ѱ

 Relationships can be catalysts for many things in our lives.
 Take some time to reflect on who you were when you entered the relationship versus who you are now.
 Here are a few questions that can help you get started.

 • Did you grow as a person?
 If yes, how?
-If not, why?

 • What did you learn about the way you handle conflicts?

-• Did you strengthen your communication skills?
+• How did you strengthen your communication skills?

 • What did you learn about the way you navigate romantic relationships?